Cycles are a practice to keep up your team's momentum, similar to commonly used agile flavored sprints.

 G then C to open the Cycles view which lists active and future cycles

-G then V to open the active cycle
+G then V to open the current cycle

 G then W to open the upcoming cycle